GSA/data.gov/.github/ISSUE_TEMPLATE/onboard-team-member.md

 ### Tasks for admin or onboarding buddy

+- [ ] Review the rest of the checklist below before starting to work through it.
+Any step that does not seem relevant or necessary for the kind of work that the person onboarding will be doing should have a `-` in the checkbox and `~` around the line so it's clear that we will not be granting that particular kind of access for this person.
 - [ ] Add team member to [TTS Slack](https://handbook.18f.gov/slack/#tts-staff)
   - #datagov-alerts
   - #datagov-ckan-multi